Ultimate Tax Guide for Ministers

 • Other expenses

 This allowance can be excluded on a minister’s tax return, but it should not exceed the home’s fair rental value, including furniture and utilities.
-The extra potion is taxable if the amount does exceed the fair value.
+The extra portion of a minister’s housing allowance is taxable if the amount exceeds the fair value.
+While ministers can exclude their housing allowance from taxable income, it’s important to note that this allowance is still included in the calculations for self-employment (SE) tax.

 Some districts allow ministers to exclude a housing allowance for two homes.
 However, Alabama, Georgia, and Florida only allow one home.